jophc1/JoshuaPhillips_T2A2/README.md

 game_categories = db.relationship('GameCategory', backref='game', cascade='all, delete')
 game_rent_details = db.relationship('GameRentDetail', backref='game')
 ```
-There fields, that use the relationship method of a SQLAlchemy instance in the form of 'db' shows that three fields relate to other models which will contain their own field that will refer back to these fields.
+These fields, that use the relationship method of a SQLAlchemy instance in the form of 'db' shows that three fields relate to other models which will contain their own field that will refer back to these fields.
 In the relationship parameters, a model name is specificed, followed by the name of the field that this will relate to (e.g. game_designers forms a connection to game, that is located in the GameDesigner model) through the use of 'backref'.
 Next we'll discuss how models relate to each other in this API by using our Game model as an example.

 #### Games
 ```python